Clearing Statistics FAQ

 The LBMA also publish the average value of transfers measured in US $, using the monthly average London pm fixing price for gold and the average London fixing price for silver.
 The value of gold transfers are measured in billions of US dollars and the value of silver in millions of US dollars.
 The LBMA also publish the average number of gold and silver transfers recorded each day.

-There are five members of the LBMA who offer clearing services, who collectively have formed a company called the London Precious Metals Clearing Limited (LPMCL).
-They are The Bank of Nova Scotia-ScotiaMocatta, HSBC, ICBC Standard Bank, JP Morgan Chase and UBS AG.
+There are four members of the LBMA who offer clearing services, who collectively have formed a company called the London Precious Metals Clearing Limited (LPMCL).
+They are HSBC, ICBC Standard Bank, JP Morgan Chase and UBS AG.

 The LBMA does not accredit institutions to provide vaulting services to the London bullion market.
 Instead the London Precious Metal Clearing Limited (LPMCL) provides formal recognition of companies to provide vaulting services.